MRKWP/Nolan-Group/readme.md

 ## Changelog

+### 1.1.15
+- Increase the number of products returned per page to 50 on product category page.

 ### 1.1.14
 - Extended core gallery gutenberg blocks to add lightbox to images.
 - Center text alignment when no products, brands or taxonomy icons are found.